jaspector

 Building permits required for all new construction, additions, structural alterations, re-roofing (material change or structural work), demolition, change of occupancy, ADUs, accessory structures, pools, decks, retaining walls over 4 feet, fences over 6 feet in commercial zones or 7 feet in residential zones, electrical work, plumbing rough-in and new fixtures, mechanical system replacement, and solar installations.

+Building permit fees in Taos, NM are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50.
 Fees are calculated as: $2.00-$3.00 per $1,000 of construction value with tiered rates for higher valuations.
 Plan check fee: Approximately 65% of permit fee, paid at submittal (non-refundable).

-1. Confirm property is within incorporated Town of Taos limits.
+To apply for a building permit in Taos, NM, follow these steps: 1.
+Confirm property is within incorporated Town of Taos limits.
 2. Determine if property is in Taos Historic District.
 If so, apply for Certificate of Appropriateness (COA) from Historic Preservation Commission before or concurrently with building permit.
 3. Obtain Town of Taos Building Permit Application form from Planning and Building counter or town website.
 4. Obtain Planning Commission or Board of Adjustment approval if required for variances or special use permits.
 5. Prepare construction documents per applicable code and submittal checklist.
 Commercial and multi-family projects require drawings stamped by NM-licensed architect and/or engineer.
 6. Submit completed application, site plan, construction drawings, and supporting documents to Planning and Building counter.
 Pay plan review fee.
 7. Plans reviewed for code compliance, zoning, and historic district guidelines if applicable.
 Typical residential review 2-4 weeks; commercial 4-8 weeks.
 8. Receive correction letter if applicable; resubmit corrected plans.
 9. Upon plan approval, pay remaining permit fees and obtain permit.
 10. Keep permit card and approved plan set on site during construction.
 11. Schedule required inspections by calling Planning and Building Department.
 12. Pass all required inspections; obtain Certificate of Occupancy before occupying.

-Other cities in Taos County
+Other jurisdictions in Taos County.

-View all Taos County jurisdictions →
+All Taos County jurisdictions →